For years I was obsessed with World War II and the Holocaust/Shoah — that they happened —

 37 minutes into the first episode of the KCET/BBC docudrama Auschwitz:

-, Heinrich Himmler is depicted witnessing the execution of Soviet civilians by troops
+Inside the Nazi State, Heinrich Himmler is depicted witnessing the execution of Soviet civilians by troops

 under the command of SS General Erich von dem Bach-Zelewski.
 [There is no historical German footage of these specific